aoout/obsidian-epub-importer/README.md

 # Epub Importer

 Import .epub file into your [Obsidian vault](https://obsidian.md/) as markdown notes.
+For more information, there are some text: [obsidian-epub-importer/wiki](https://github.com/aoout/obsidian-epub-importer/wiki).

 ## Usage